Rosenblatt Reiterates Intel (INTC) Sell Recommendation

 What is the Fund Sentiment?

-There are 3529 funds or institutions reporting positions in Intel.
-This is a decrease of 129 owner(s) or 3.53% in the last quarter.
-Average portfolio weight of all funds dedicated to INTC is 0.38%, a decrease of 15.96%.
-Total shares owned by institutions decreased in the last three months by 0.17% to 2,779,790K shares.
-The put/call ratio of INTC is 0.56, indicating a bullish outlook.
+There are 3525 funds or institutions reporting positions in Intel.
+This is a decrease of 125 owner(s) or 3.42% in the last quarter.
+Average portfolio weight of all funds dedicated to INTC is 0.38%, a decrease of 13.79%.
+Total shares owned by institutions increased in the last three months by 0.03% to 2,781,767K shares.
+The put/call ratio of INTC is 0.57, indicating a bullish outlook.

 What are Other Shareholders Doing?